-- Companies that do not agree with the tax assessment raised by IRAS must file the objections within 2 months from the date of the NOA - E.g. Date of NOA: 1 Apr 2022 Company will have to object to the NOA by 1 Jun 2022 - If no objections are received within that period, the assessments will be treated as final
+- Companies that do not agree with the tax assessment raised by IRAS must file the objections within 2 months from the date of the NOA - E.g. Date of NOA: 1 Apr 2023 Company will have to object to the NOA by 1 Jun 2023 - Payment must be made within 1 month from the date of the NOA, notwithstanding any objections.
+If the objection is successful, IRAS will refund any excess amount paid - If no objections are received within that period, the assessments will be treated as final